-Like it was said earlier, there are several factors which impact on commodity this is why this asset is considered as one of the most volatile of the industry.
-Here is a list of the different factors that might affect the price of this asset, either it forms part of the segment of Soft or Hard commodity.
+As mentioned earlier, there are several factors which impact on commodities and this is why this asset is considered as one of the most volatile of the industry.
+Here is a list of the different factors that can affect the price of this asset, whether Soft or Hard.

-- The relationship between the demand for this asset and it’s actual supply.
-That is, if the supply outpaces its demand, the price of this specific asset will drastically fall and vice et versa.
+- The relationship between the demand for this asset and its actual supply.
+That is, if the supply outpaces its demand, the price of this specific asset type will drastically fall and vice et versa.

-- Natural disaster, for example typhoons, natural fire and other climatic changes which may affect the supply of a commodity in any way.
+- Natural disasters, for example typhoons, natural fire and other climatic changes which may affect the supply of a commodity in any way.

 - Fluctuations in exchange rates.
 The financial market is very complex and many assets are inter related.
-Therefore, the performance of this asset on the market is linked to the one of the currency market.
-As a result, if the US dollar lost ground, the price of crude oil will go up.
+Therefore, the performance of this asset on the market is linked to that of the currency market.
+As a result, if the US dollar loses ground, the price of crude oil normally goes up.

 How to trade Commodities with Stellar Finance?

 - Log in your trading account.
 If you do not possess one, you are kindly requested to open one here.

 - Make a choice among our selection of trading tools.

 - Once you have your trading tool, click on the “Commodities” feature located on the “trading tools” button on the toolbar.